 This species is classified as Critically Endangered because it has a small population which is likely to be declining owing to continuing habitat destruction and degradation in its small range.
 Its prospects are currently uncertain as statistics on forest loss on Anjouan are unreliable.
-However, recent evidence suggests that it can adapt to human-affected forest areas where large trees remain, and recent fieldwork suggests that the population may be considerably larger than previously feared.
+However, recent evidence suggests that it can adapt to human-affected forest areas where large trees remain, and a recent study suggests that the population may be considerably larger than previously feared.
 Given this new information the species may warrant downlisting in the future.

 del Hoyo, J.; Collar, N. J.; Christie, D. A.; Elliott, A.; Fishpool, L. D. C. 2014.
 HBW and BirdLife International Illustrated Checklist of the Birds of the World.
 Barcelona, Spain and Cambridge UK: Lynx Edicions and BirdLife International.

 Otus rutilus (Sibley and Monroe 1990, 1993) has been split into O. pembaensis following Fry et al. (1988), O. capnodes following Dowsett and Forbes-Watson (1993), and, more recently, into O. madagascariensis and O. mayottensis following Rasmussen et al. (2000) and O. rutilus (with species limits accordingly revised).

 20-22 cm.
 Small, eared, dark-coloured owl.
 Two colour forms; both are barred, streaked and vermiculated: one is dark ashy-brown and the other paler rufous-brown with pale grey facial disc bordered black.
 Both frequently seen together.
 Voice Distinct, drawn-out whistle, often repeated and separated by short interludes.

 This species was rediscovered on Anjouan (= Ndzuani) in the Comoro Islands